IDMNYU/audiolab/docs/synths.md

 15. Knob to set the base frequency of the filter

 *Notes:*
-- the VCFQ can [self-oscillate](https://en.wikipedia.org/wiki/Self-oscillation) by patching the band-pass output (*1*) into the input (*5*).
+- The VCFQ can [self-oscillate](https://en.wikipedia.org/wiki/Self-oscillation) by patching the band-pass output (*1*) into the input (*5*).
 As you increase the Q, the band-pass output will approach a sine wave.
 The various outputs of the filter will be 90 degrees out of phase with one another.
-- the pulse input *7* can be used to generate filtered percussion straight from a clock source.
+- The pulse input *7* can be used to generate filtered percussion straight from a clock source.
-- the LOW (extended range) mode of the filter allows you to modify control voltage to get filter-like characterists, e.g. ringing cause by high resonance in the filter.
+- The LOW (extended range) mode of the filter allows you to modify control voltage to get filter-like characterists, e.g. ringing cause by high resonance in the filter.
-- the Serge fans site has an explanation of [how to use two VCFQs](http://www.serge-fans.com/wiz_filt.htm) in series as a Moog-style 4-pole filter.
+- The Serge-Fans site has an explanation of [how to use two VCFQs](http://www.serge-fans.com/wiz_filt.htm) in series as a Moog-style 4-pole filter.

 #### Equal Power XFader

 The Random\*Source **Equal Power XFader (XFader)** is a design based on Tcherepnin's **Cross-Fader** module for the Serge.
-It crossfades two audio (AC) signals, with an additional control for overall gain and a 1/4" TRS output to connect to external audio equipment - in the IDM analog studio it's wired to input 3 on the Behringer mixer.
+It crossfades two audio (AC) signals, with an additional control for overall gain and a 1/4" TRS output to connect to external audio equipment.

 <img src = "./img/serge824_3_7.png" width="10%" title="XFader" alt="XFader">